The VAT legislation affords special dispensations to a vendor that carries on agricultural, pastoral or other farming activities (farming enterprise).

 - Plants and seeds used for cultivation.

-(please refer to Part A of Schedule 2 to the VAT Act for the complete list)
+Part A of Schedule 2 to the VAT Act sets out a complete list of the goods.

-What are the requirements for buying goods at zero rate?
+What are the requirements for acquiring goods at the zero rate?

 - The goods supplied must be specified in Part A of Schedule 2 to the VAT Act and must not be prohibited goods.

-Top Tip: The total amount received from the supply of zero-rated goods (and services) must be shown in field 2 on the VAT return.
+Top Tip: The total amount received from the supply of zero-rated goods (and services) must be disclosed in field 2 on the VAT return.

 To access this page in different languages click on the links below: